Jaq432/Munchkin/README.md

 # Munchkin

 <p>To run this game, you'll need python installed.
-I coded this in v3.8.2.<br>
+I coded this in v3.8.2 so anything above that should work.<br>
 From the command line, you can navigate to the src folder and run the following command:<br>
 python ./playGame.py<br>
 To play the game, you have to have more than 1 player.</p>